GETSI Teaching Materials >Flood Hazards > Unit 1: Introduction to Flooding

 • Area 5: White County, Indiana (Gauge 1: 04101000 St. Joseph River at Elkhart, IN; Gauge 2: 03332555 Tippecanoe River at Norway, IN; Gauge 3: 03333050 Tippecanoe River near Delphi, IN; Gauge 4: 03332605 Tippecanoe River below Oakdale Dam, IN)

-The above list includes areas that have experienced major flooding since 2000, and represent different geographic, climate and socio-economic settings.
+The above list includes areas that have experienced major flooding since 2000 and represent different geographic, climate, and socioeconomic settings.
 An important data resource: the number and name of the United States Geological Survey (USGS) stream gauge(s) for each location is also provided.
 Each group will then perform a simple flood hazard assessment for their area by using different datasets.
 Before assigning the flood hazard assessment task to the students, the instructor should study the example of a flood hazard analysis provided and/or explore the data sources.
 Additionally, the instructor should advise students to be fair in assigning the workload among themselves.
 A sample workload example for each member in a group of six students is provided in the Teaching Materials section.
-It may help students within a group to pick roles depending on their skills.
+It may help students within a group to pick roles appropriate to their skills.

 The flood hazard assessment will include the following:

 2. Pick the most recent major flood for this area and find its return period.
-This can either be done through quantitative analysis as described in Part A or can be obtained from news reports.
+This can be done either through quantitative analysis as described in Part A or obtained from news reports.

 3. Get the FEMA flood hazard map for this area and display it using either ArcMap or Google Earth.
 Instructions on creating this map are provided in the Teaching Materials section.